opendocsg/slw-judgments-backfill/2017_SGHC_61/report.md

 _Criminal Law_ – _Statutory offences_ – _Misuse of Drugs Act_

 [LawNet Editorial Note: The appeal in Criminal Appeal No 17 of 2017 was allowed by the Court of Appeal on 1 August 2018 to the extent that the matter was ordered to be retried before another High Court judge.
-See [2018] SGCA 59.]
+See <span class="citation">[2018] SGCA 59</span>.]

 7 April 2017 Judgment reserved.